-We account for stock-based compensation awards at the fair value on the date of grant, expensed over the applicable vesting period.
-The fair value of options on the grant date is estimated using the Black-Scholes option-pricing model.
+The fair value of stock options is estimated, at the date of grant, using the Black-Scholes option-pricing model, except for the valuation of certain "CEO" related stock options subject to a market condition which uses the Monte Carlo Simulation model.
 We recognize the fair value of each award as an expense on a straight-line basis over the requisite service period, which is generally the vesting period of the equity grant.

-The Black-Scholes option-pricing model requires the input of highly subjective assumptions, including the expected term of the option, the expected volatility of the price of our common stock, the risk-free interest rate and the expected dividend yield.
+The Monte Carlo Simulation and Black-Scholes valuation models require the input of highly subjective assumptions, including the expected term of the option, the expected volatility of the price of our common stock, the risk-free interest rate and the expected dividend yield.
 These estimates involve inherent uncertainties and the significant application of management's judgment.
 If factors change and different assumptions are used, our stock-based compensation expense could be materially different in the future.
 We determined weighted-average valuation assumptions as follows: